This is a case study about the right of self-determination

 1. Common Law Approaches –

-(a) Discretionary Power – According to s 33(2A) of AIA, the word ‘may’ means ‘the act or thing may be done at the discretion of the person, court or body’.
-The provisions under ss 14(1) and 15(1) of Gender Reassignment Act 2000 (WA) create a discretionary power for the Judges to use their judicial creativity.
+(a) Discretionary Power – Section 33(2A) of the AIA defines the word ‘may’ as indicating that ‘the act or thing may be done at the discretion of the person, court or body’.
+Sections 14(1) and 15(1) of the Gender Reassignment Act 2000 (WA) grant Judges the discretionary power to use their judicial creativity.

-(b) Strict Compliance v Substantial Compliance – Apart from the discretionary power granted by the legislation, High Court’s final decision is also based on what s 25C of AIA provides, that ‘Where an Act prescribes a form, then, unless the contrary intention appears, strict compliance with the form is not required and substantial compliance is sufficient’.
+(b) Strict Compliance v Substantial Compliance – In addition to the discretionary power granted by the legislation, the High Court’s final decision also relies on what Section 25C of the AIA provides: ‘Where an Act prescribes a form, then, unless the contrary intention appears, strict compliance with the form is not required and substantial compliance is sufficient’.

-But High Court’s final decision indicates that High Court followed s25C of AIA to insist that the substantial compliance is sufficient due to AB and AH already underwent testosterone therapy and bilateral mastectomies.
-Here, High Court exercised its discretionary power reasonably, and departed from narrow textualism to the broad purpose of the legislation.
+The High Court’s decision followed Section 25C of the AIA, stating substantial compliance is sufficient.
+Obviously, AB and AH had undergone testosterone therapy and bilateral mastectomies.
+Here, the High Court reasonably exercised discretion, departing from narrow textualism to uphold the legislation’s broad purpose.

-(a) Long Title – In the long title of Gender Reassignment Act, legislators made a statement that this Act ‘…to provide remedies in respect of discrimination, on gender history grounds in certain cases; and for connected purposes’.
-The principle of purposive interpretation told us that ‘…if the grammatical meaning of a provision does not give effect to the purpose of the legislation, the grammatical meaning cannot prevail.
+(a) Long Title – In the long title of Gender Reassignment Act, legislators stated that this Act aims ‘…to provide remedies in respect of discrimination, on gender history grounds in certain cases; and for connected purposes’.
+The principle of purposive interpretation dictates that ‘…if the grammatical meaning of a provision does not give effect to the purpose of the legislation, the grammatical meaning cannot prevail.
 It must give way to the construction which will promote the purpose or object of the Act’.
 [1]

 2. Beneficial Approach – Beneficial provisions